mreferre/ekstender/README.md

 - AppMesh controller and sidecar injector
 - Demo application ([Yelb](https://github.com/mreferre/yelb))

 In addition to the above, a multi-purpose `eks-admin` Service Account is created: it can be used to login into the Dashboard via grabbing its token.
+Note also that some of these add-ons can be enabled/disabled.
+Look at the `USER INPUTS` section of the `ekstender.sh` script to check for what is enabled and what not.
+In addition, when you launch the script a summary will show what it will install.

 The following picture shows a graphical representation of the outcome of running `EKStender`